-Tinahely Community Projects is made up of representatives of the community, from all walks of life.
-The committee is elected on an annual basis and they meet regularly to make important decisions on how our town is developed and improved.
-The hard work and dedication of these volunteers is evident in their achievements to date which have included the completion of the restored Railway Walk at Tomnafinnoge Woods just outside town, and projects include the extension of the Railway Walk, and a community-owned recycling centre.
+Tinahely Community Projects is made up of representatives of the community from all walks of life.
+The Committee is elected on an annual basis and they meet regularly to make important decisions on how our town is developed and improved.
+The hard work and dedication of these volunteers is evident in their achievements to date which have included the completion of the restored Railway Walk at Tomnafinnoge Woods just outside town, and projects include the extension of the Railway Walk, and a Community-owned Recycling Centre.

 Other sectors of the community have come together over the years to form groups concentrating on leisure and lifestyle.
 In 1999 a number of women from the Tinahely area came together to form a women’s group, to meet, have fun, share experiences and information, organize classes, formal discussions and interactive workshops, promote personal and skills development, promote a sense of belonging of all social groups and offer support and companionship.

-Tinahely ICA Guild are involved in many community projects and participate in many arts, crafts and performance events locally and on the county- and national-stage.
+Tinahely ICA Guild are involved in many community projects and participate in many arts, crafts and performance events locally and on the County and National stage.
 They encourage all women in the area to come along to one of their regular meetings and get a flavour of the energy of the Tinahely Guild.
 They are a friendly bunch and they love to meet new people and promise all visitors a warm welcome!
-They meet in the Teagasc Centre, Tinahely every second Monday of the month at 7.30pm.
+They meet in The Courthouse, Tinahely every 3rd Monday of the month at 7.30pm from September to June.

-Parent and Toddlers Group This group of parents and guardians meet every Weds morning at the Parish Hall from 10am to 12noon.
+Parent and Toddlers Group This group of parents and guardians meet every Wednesday morning at the Parish Hall from 10am to 12noon.
 New members are always welcome and your little one will enjoy a play with other children in a safe indoor environment.
 It is a great way to meet new people and get advice from other parents.

 Foroige Crossbridge Foroige meets every Friday evening at Crossbridge Hall at 7.30pm until 9.30pm.
 It is a young people’s group, accepting members in secondary school until 18 years of age.